asvd/dragscroll/README.md

 demo](http://asvd.github.io/dragscroll/)).
 It has no dependencies and is written in vanilla JavaScript (which means it works anywhere).

 And I added a zoom function.
 (It is getting better)
+I did not use jQuery.
+It is just pure Javascript

 ### Usage